 - Tights Under Shorts: Star Man.

-- Timed Mission: You only have five minutes to win.
+- Timed Mission: You only have five minutes to win in single-player mode.

 - Use Your Head: Giant Panther does.